 To achieve the aim of this short paper, a bibliometric literature review was conducted.
-The Web of Science Core Collection database was used and analyzed.
-In this source of research, only papers focused on DIGITAL SKILLS in the topic have been taken into account.
-Among the whole collection 18 134 positions were found as the result of the searching.
+The Web of Science Core Collection database was analyzed.
+In this source of research, only papers focused on "digital skills" in the topic have been taken into account.
+Among the whole collection in the results of the search 18 134 positions were found.
 Next, those 18 134 positions were selected using a year criterium.
-Only papers published between 2017 and 2022 (6 years) have been chosen in order to select the newest research.
-After this step 6 329 positions were removed from the database.
-Eventually, this bibliometric analysis was conducted using 11 805 the newest positions about digital skills from the last 6 years.
+To select the newest research only papers published between 2017 and 2022 (6 years) have been chosen.
+After this step in the database 6 329 positions were removed.
+Eventually, this bibliometric analysis was conducted using the newest 11 805 positions about digital skills from the last 6 years.

 To prepare a visualization of the research about digital skills, bibliographic data with 11 805 positions were transferred from the Web of Science Core Collection to the VOS Viewer Software.
-They were implemented from reference manager files in RIS form.
+Data were read from reference manager files in RIS form.
 Co-occurrence as the type of analysis was used with the full counting method.
-The minimum number of occurrences of a keyword was the five.
-All keywords from the database were used in the analysis to provide a reliable picture.
+The minimum number of occurrences of a keyword was five.
+All keywords from the database were used in the analyses.